Imagination Pavilion – Epcot

 The Imagination Pavilion has been a part of Epcot since it opened.
 The central theme is all about using or stretching your imagination.
 It begins on the outside of the building with the upside down waterfall and jumping water pods!
 Let’s go see what the Imagination Institute is up to!

 The Disney*Pixar Short Film Festival shows three great shorts (currently playing: Get a Horse, Piper, and Feast) from Disney and Pixar in 3D/4D.
-In the queue area you can see artist drawings from the shorts that will be shown.
 As you go through the turnstiles, pick up your glasses and enter the pre-show area.
 It is 15 minutes of standing and while informative, is not very entertaining for kids.

 ImageWorks has fun hands-on experiments.
 You can conduct an orchestra, step on stones that create sounds and play with a special mirror that distorts your body.
 Lots of children enjoy this interactive section.
-You can also send email postcards home from here, some with other-worldly special effects!
 For a price, you can have some “green screen” fun and put yourself into a special Disney photo, like the Castle.

 When the Journey to Imagination attraction first opened, Figment and Dreamfinder took you on a wondrous journey through your imagination.
 The original was “updated” in 1999 much to the displeasure of many fans.
 Dreamfinder was completely gone and Figment only had a short cameo appearance.
 It was rehabbed once again and reopened June 1, 2002 (the version you now experience).